-Some of the reported vandalism incidents appear to be copycat attacks.
+Some of the reported vandalism incidents we've tracked appear to be copycat attacks.
 For example, several of the graffiti incidents featured the threatening phrase “If abortions aren’t safe, neither are you,” which seems to have first appeared on a pro-life pregnancy center in Wisconsin in early May.

-The interactive map above shows notable attacks in the United States that have been reported in the past two months.
-The map includes attacks on pro-life pregnancy centers and organizations, as well as attacks on Catholic churches that were related to the Church’s pro-life stance.
+The interactive map below shows notable attacks in the United States that have been reported in the past several months.
+The map includes attacks on pro-life pregnancy centers and other organizations, as well as attacks on Catholic churches that were specifically related to the Church’s pro-life stance.

 Click on the individual dots to get details about each incident.
 This map will be continuously updated, so check back often.
 If the map isn't displaying correctly for you, click here to open it in a new window.